Top 5 Sketch Alternative for Linux in 2021

 1. Wondershare Mockitt

-Some of the feature highlights of Wondershare Mockitt include online prototyping, real-time previews, shareable template and asset libraries, drag and drop interface, animations, transitions, gestures, multiple preview modes, online feedback and commenting, easy hand-off to developers, cloud collaboration, and much more.
+Some of the feature highlights of Wondershare Mockitt include online design and prototyping, real-time previews, shareable template and asset libraries, drag and drop interface, animations, transitions, gestures, multiple preview modes, online feedback and commenting, easy hand-off to developers, cloud collaboration, and much more.

 - Extensive libraries for assets and wide prototyping templates for users to choose

 - Drag and drop actions for quick layout design

 - Animate your prototypes to show clients a realistic view of the final product

 - Designers can share specs with developers using URLs for real-time online inspection

 - It automatically generates multiplatform (Android, Swift, CSS) code for every element

 - Requires Internet connection at all times for working and syncing